NGC 6541

-NGC 6541 (also known as Caldwell 78) is a globular cluster in the southern constellation of Corona Australis.
-It is estimated to be around 14 billion years old.
+NGC 6541 (also known as Caldwell 78) is a globular cluster of stars in the southern constellation of Corona Australis.
 The globular cluster was discovered by Niccolò Cacciatore at the Palermo Astronomical Observatory, Sicily, on March 19, 1826.
 It was independently found by James Dunlop on July 3, 1826.
+The cluster has an apparent visual magnitude of 6.3 and an angular diameter of 15 arcminute.
+It is visible with binoculars or a small telescope.